CharlotteGore/Tween/Readme.md

 ## Features

+- Less glitchy and more precise and reliable than CSS3 transitions on Desktop.
-- Low level, framework / DOM neutral.
+- Low level, DOM neutral
+- Only 12k built and minified
-- Can replicates CSS3 easing exactly for non-CSS3 browsers / Canvas / Non-animation based work
+- Replicates CSS3 cubic-bezier easing exactly in software.
-- Async onBegin, onEnd and onTick() callbacks to apply returned values to useful work.
+- Async begin, finish and tick callbacks.
 - Slinky easing and smooth animation.
 - Frame skipping / Progressive enhancement.
 Animations last the duration specified, and get smoother as the browser allows
-- Full cross-browser support.
+- Cross browser support.
-- Sub millisecond timings for better, smoother animations on decent browsers
-- setTimeout fallback for browsers that should know better
 - Fluent interface

 ## Installation